Aredarn/Aredarn/README.md

 ### Hi there 👋
 👨‍💼 About me:
 - 👋 Hi, I’m Martin Mészáros from Hungary
-- 🌱 I’m currently learning C# as my main programming language(At the moment I have 3 years of experience in C#).
-My side languages are: HTML, CSS, MYSQL and Java.
+- 🌱 I’m currently learning C#, JAVA, HTML, CSS and MYSQL.
 - 💡 I have 4 years of experience in computer assembly.
 - 📊 I'm maximalist, creative, exact and talkative.
 - 📫 How to reach me :